vasquezjr/Arduino-Controller/README.md

 This app is built on React Native to communicated with Node-Red that is being served on a Raspberry Pi 3

 #### Hardware Used
-Raspberry Pi 3
+* Raspberry Pi 3

-Arduino
+* Arduino

 #### Software Used
-Node-Red
+* Node-Red
+* Raspbian OS  for Raspberry Pi 3

 #### Issues on Linux.
 Permissions